Gross Misconduct

-And as for poor Anne – an examination of this royal princess isn’t for the squeamish – while it’s true she is indeed very hard working, the same can be said of fire ants.
-For her Duke of Edinburgh Award, it’s rumoured a young Anne commissioned a wind-up doll capable of neutralising any lady-in-waiting who approached without curtseying.
-Sometimes mistaken for an Amish horse hand by members of the Household Cavalry, an awkward Anne had clung to the fact that she remained the only princess in a stable of princes.
+While William and Kate keep tabs on what Meghan and Harry might do next, Princess Anne continues to lurk among the shadows.
+An examination of this royal princess isn’t for the squeamish, for while it’s true she is indeed very hard working, the same can be said of fire ants.
+For her Duke of Edinburgh Award, it’s rumoured a young Anne commissioned a wind-up doll capable of neutralising any lady-in-waiting who approached her without curtseying.
+Brooding and aloof as a teenager, an awkward Anne had clung to the fact that she remained the only princess in a stable of princes.

-Dispatching her sister-in-law abroad in a stroke of genius, Anne has fixed her sights upon the latest royal interloper: The Princess of Wales.
-Rumour has it that during her initial stay at Kensington Palace, Anne presented Kate Middleton with a Princess Diana doll sans tête.
+Dispatching her sister-in-law abroad in a stroke of genius, Anne next fixed her sights upon the latest interloper: Kate Middleton, Princess of Wales.
+Rumour has it that during Kate’s initial stay at Kensington Palace, Anne presented her with a Princess Diana doll sans tête.
 Examining it thoughtfully, if not warily, the young Kate made a mental note of her nearest exit.

 “She was pretty like you,” Princess Anne remarked, “but she’s not pretty now… I’m the pretty princess now.”